RisheekOjha24/Task-Management-Application/README.md

 # Listify
-A list management web application built using the MERN stack.
+A Task management web application built using the MERN stack.
 It allows users to create lists and add tasks to each list, providing a simple and efficient way to organize and manage tasks.

 ## Table of Contents